top of page

 Growing conditions:

 Found in mixed forests, often in oak forests, it prefers drier soils and partial shade.
 It requires well-drained soils and doesn't do well in heavy, compacted clay.
-In the garden, it is a tough plant that can grow in sun to full shade, in average to dry soil.
+In the garden, it is a tough plant that can grow in partial sun to full shade, in average to dry soil.

 Quantity